-Passenger Transport Manager at passengertransport@swindon.gov.uk or on 01793 466213
+Passenger Transport Manager at: educationtransport@swindon.gov.uk

 Appendix 2 - Behaviour on school transport

 The majority of students travelling to and from school behave well.
 For a few, this is not so and these few can make the journey very unpleasant for other passengers (students and members of the general public), road users and the driver of the bus or coach.